Femi Elufowoju Jr.: Opera

 Elufowoju's second opera (updated with a new German libretto) is the 1780 French opera Der Anonyme Liebhaber (The Anonymous Lover), the story based on the life and music of relatively unknown 18th-century classical composer Joseph Bologne, Chevalier de Saint-Georges.
 The production was produced for Konzert und Theater St Gallen in Switzerland, and had its European premiere in September 2022.

 The Elufowoju Jr Ensemble

 In 2015, Thomas Kell and Elufowoju set up The Elufowoju jr Ensemble with a view to creating exceptional world-class African theatre with imaginative flair for the international stage.

 Elufowoju in the summer of 2018 directed a stage adaptation of Lola Shoneyin's The Secret Lives of Baba Segi's Wives in a full co-production with the Arcola Theatre.
-It won him the Best Director Award (Offie 2019) for an Off West-End Production.
+He received the 2019 Offie for Best Director.
 The production was noted for being the highest grossing box-office show in the entire 20-year history of the Arcola.
 In the same year, the production returned to Nigeria under the aegis of Sourmash Stories Productions (Teniola Olatoni Ojigbede producing) as the theatre segment for the Aké Festival 2018.
 The BBC subsequently commissioned Elufowoju to adapt a new dramatization for Radio 3, which was broadcast in November 2019.